 - A distracted driving ticket can cause your car insurance rates to skyrocket.
 All Texas drivers are required to have car insurance.
 If a driver in Texas is caught driving while texting and receives a ticket, their car insurance premium can skyrocket.
 This can seriously impact a driver’s budget and their ability to support their family at home.
 Driving while distracted is not worth the danger it brings to the road or the cost of a ticket if caught.

-In Texas, the odds of being hit by a distracted driver are sadly very high.
 Despite state laws that prohibit texting and driving and campaigns that encourage drivers not to drive distracted, many drivers still break the law.
 If you or a loved one have been injured or killed in a car accident and you believe the driver that hit you was driving while distracted, consult with our knowledgeable team of attorneys about your rights.
 By hiring an attorney well versed in distracted driving cases, you can have peace of mind being guided through the legal process with care.
 Houstonians have a lot of road to cover, but no one should fear daily drives road because of distracted drivers.
-Contact the Houston car accident lawyers at Dax F. Garza, P.C. to learn more about how we can help you recover financial compensation for your damages.
+Contact the experienced accident lawyers at Dax F. Garza, P.C.to learn more about how we can help you recover financial compensation for your damages.